The information here is based on the Centre for Sustainable Energy’s easy read leaflet on dealing with damp, available here.

 • Warm homes are less likely to be damp.
 Make sure your loft and walls are insulated

-• Make sure your windows and outside doors have draught proofing to stop draughts
+• Make sure your windows and outside doors have draught proofing

 • Don’t block radiators with furniture